mch5048/sawyer-catching-ball/README.md

 ball.

 To check the accuracy and analyze the data, the coordinate of pixels specified as center of the ball and the 3D position of the ball are [plotted through time](https://github.com/ctanakul/sawyer-catching-ball/blob/master/src/detect_color_full_system.py#L134).
-The result shows that the plotted stream of pixel coordinate is continuous, but that of the 3D position is not continuous especially when depth was originally returned as NaN.
-Therefore, the improvement is still needed.